HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_portal/customizing_content/friendlyurl_wcmviewer/wcm_config_wcmviewer_workfriendly.md

     -   The friendly URL for web content references a content item that cannot be located.
     -   The user does not have sufficient access rights to view the referenced content item.

--   The portal page specified in the friendly URL for web content must have a default content mapping to an existing web content site area.
+-   The DX page specified in the friendly URL for web content must have a default content mapping to an existing web content site area.
 If there is no default content mapping on the page, any web content viewers on the page display a warning message about the missing page context.
 -   If the target page does not contain a web content viewer that is configured to receive links, the content item specified in the friendly URL for web content is not displayed.
 -   If a web content viewer is not configured to broadcast links, links rendered by the viewer do not affect the friendly URL for web content.
--   The default portal page selection does not show the path of the default content item in the friendly URL.
+-   The default DX page selection does not show the path of the default content item in the friendly URL.
 The `path\_to\_content` portion of the URL includes the content path information only after users browse web content using links displayed by the viewer.
 -   Friendly URLs for web content are URL-encoded.
 When using friendly URLs for web content, special characters that show in any segment of the URL must be URL-encoded.
 For example, a space character in the URL would be replaced by its URL-encoded equivalent: `%20`.
 Some web browsers perform automatic decoding of the URL.
 In this case, you might see unencoded characters in the URL, but the portal always works with an encoded version of the URL.
 -   The segments of a friendly URL for web content are not localized for multiple languages.
 The `path\_to\_content` portion of a friendly URL for web content is composed of the unlocalized names of web content folders, site areas, and content items.
 For example, if you name these items with English terms, the friendly URL for web content is constructed of these English terms, even if the portal language is not English.